#1 of 17 Places to Visit in Sringeri

 Trip Duration (From Sringeri - Including Travel): 2-3 Hours

 #17 of 17 Places to Visit in Sringeri

-At a distance of 65 km from Mangalore, 102 km from Murudeshwar, 147 km from Shimoga, 309 km from Mysore and 403 km from Bangalore, Udupi is a famous temple town and headquarters of the Udupi District.
-It is also the source of Udupi cuisine which is famous across the world.
-It is also one of the most famous tourist places to visit in Karnataka, mainly for it's pilgrimage importance and beautiful beaches.
+At a distance of 65 km from Mangalore, 102 km from Murudeshwar, 147 km from Shimoga, 309 km from Mysore, and 403 km from Bangalore, Udupi is a famous temple town and headquarters of the Udupi district.
+It is also one of the most famous places of Pilgrimage in Karnataka, and among the best places to visit in Karnataka.

 Distance (From Sringeri): 70 Kms

 Trip Duration (From Sringeri - Including Travel): 1-2 Days

 Winter season from October to March is the best time to visit Sringeri while the peak season is from October to January.